Federal Premium Ammunition: .327 Federal Magnum

 The .327 Federal Magnum is a cartridge introduced by Federal Cartridge intended to provide the power of a .357 Magnum in six shot, compact revolvers.
 The .327 has also been used in full-sized revolvers and Henry's Big Boy Steel carbine.
 The .327 Federal Magnum is actually a super magnum having replaced the .32 H&R Magnum as the pinnacle of power in this diameter revolver cartridge.

 Shotgun shells

 Black Cloud Snow Goose

 Federal Black Cloud Snow Goose loads are designed for use against large waterfowl.
 It comes in BB and 2.
 Federal claims a muzzle velocity of 1,635 feet per second.

 Shorty Shotshells

 Shorty Shotshells are very short for shotgun ammunition as they have a length of only 1.75 inches.
-Federal says the Shortys work just as well as full-sized shotshells.
-The Shorty Shotshell comes in #8 shot, #4 buck, and a rifled slug as well.
+Federal says the Shortys work just as well as full-sized shotshells, although some pump-action and semi-auto shotguns may cycle them improperly without conversion parts.
+The Shorty Shotshell comes in #8 shot, #4 buck, or a rifled slug.